Hasselblad X1D vs Panasonic FZ2500

 Studio photographers will appreciate that the Hasselblad X1D (unlike the FZ2500) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The FZ2500 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the X1D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the X1D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X1D was succeeded by the Hasselblad X1D II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Hasselblad and Panasonic websites.
+Further information on the features and operation of the X1D and FZ2500 can be found, respectively, in the Hasselblad X1D Manual (free pdf) or the online Panasonic FZ2500 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Hasselblad X1D and the Panasonic FZ2500?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.